 Health education aims to bring scientific knowledge to people so that they can use such knowledge for the betterment of their own health and health of the family and community in which they live.
 Health education is hence necessary because.

-- 1. Health must be acquired by people's own efforts and cannot be imposed upon them. - 2.
-Prejudices, ignorance and other social and cultural factors endanger health.
+1. Health must be acquired by people's own efforts and cannot be imposed upon them.